-Another alternative is using Facebook ads to target people who bought from you, asking if they will post a review.
+Another alternative is using Facebook Ads to target people who bought from you and ask for a review.

-Since you’re paying for ads, it will cost you more than email or Messenger campaigns, but it should have higher visibility (your emails/messages may not even be opened).
+Since you’re paying for ads, this method will cost you more than email or Messenger campaigns, but it should have higher visibility (your emails/messages may not even be opened).

-The way to do this is sending customers through a landing page, and collecting Facebook Pixel info.
-You then create a list of people who claimed a coupon and clicked through to Amazon, and create a lead-based custom audience on Facebook.
+You can do this by sending customers through a landing page, and collecting Facebook Pixel info.
+Then create a list of people who claimed a coupon and clicked through to

 Otherwise, you can create a custom audience from the list of customers in your Amazon-Fulfilled Shipments report.
 But be warned, this is a grey area with Amazon’s Terms of Service, as you’re showing ads directly to Amazon customers.